OPALX-project/Manual/README.md

 ## Introduction

-Since vesion 2 the _OPAL_ manual is written in Asciidoc.
+Since version 2 the _OPAL_ manual is written in Asciidoc.
 AsciiDoc is a human-readable document format, semantically equivalent to DocBook XM.
 Documents written in Asciidoc can be converted to other formats like HTML, PDF, EPUB and others.

 For more information about Asciidoc see